Armored Core 2: Plot

 67 years after Master of Arena, Earth's second largest corporation, Zio Matrix, acquires plans for a research project on Mars, dating back before the Great Destruction.
 Using these plans, Zio Matrix sends a research team to Mars to begin the Terraforming Project, which causes the Martian surface and atmosphere to approximate that of Earth.
-Other corporations learn of the project and quickly follow Zio Matrix, bringing with them the competitive environment that existed on Earth, and the employ of the mercenaries of Nerves Concord.
+Other corporations such as Emeraude - Zio Matrix 's equal and rival - and Balena - a smaller corporation - learn of the project and quickly follow Zio Matrix, bringing with them the competitive environment that existed on Earth, and the employ of the mercenaries of Nerves Concord.

+The Earth Government - via the Nerves Concord - deploys Large Scale Enterprises of the Central Committee(LCC for short) as its puppet corporation to establish their control over Mars's economy.
+Meanwhile, the player character takes missions from all the corporations, gradually rising in fame due to his efficiency.

-As the three companies' war comes to a close, Zio Matrix attempts a coup against the government, which has regained control through its elite mercenary team, The Frighteners, led by Leos Klein.
-But in the chaos that ensues, the Frighteners turn on the government, assassinate its leader, and take control of powerful technology.
+As the three companies' war comes to a close, Zio Matrix attempts a coup against the government, which has regained control through its elite mercenary team, The Frighteners, led by Leos Klein, using Disorder Units - weapons designed by an Ancient Martian civilisation, and Phobos - a war satellite.
+But in the chaos that ensues, the Frighteners turn on the government, assassinate its leader, and take control of the powerful Martian technology.
+Klein, revealed to be the legendary "Nine-Breaker" that defeated Nine-Ball(possibly the player character from Master of Arena), kept alive by cybernetic enhancements, witnessed firsthand how unchecked ambition and warfare destroyed his homeland and claimed countless lives.
+He saw corporate and military strife replicate the same patterns on Mars, and wished for Ravens to have their freedom - not to be used by government.
+He calls for other Ravens to join in his insurrection, declaring war against the government and promising the Ravens a Raven state made by Ravens and made for Ravens.
+The government scrambles to employ all remaining Ravens who refused to join his insurrection.
 The player character is tasked with confronting them and saving the human populace of Mars.

 Release

-Armored Core 2 was initially released in Japan for the Sony PlayStation 2 on August 3, 2000.
+Armored Core 2 was initially released in Japan for the on August 3, 2000.
 FromSoftware partnered with Agetec and released a North American version on October 26 the same year as a launch title for the PlayStation 2.
-A European version was released in partnership with Ubisoft on March 23, 2001.
+A European version was released in partnership with Ubisoft on January 19, 2001.